devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2026-01-05/assignment.md

     - do not report percentage update for each computation update but only when new winner is found
       - this has consequences: main thread needs to be aware of terminating threads
     - run with different number of threads up to the number of hardware threads or CPUs in the system and see how it stacks w.r.t.
 Amdahl's law
+    - check error values from mutex operations
+      - wrap the checks in macros to retain readability
+      - use the `ERRORCHECK` mutex type to detect problems right away

   - example output: